-- 3.30 In the main any household that has taken on a new tenancy, apart from where that accommodation is TA, (as there is limited choice in this accommodation) who does not fulfil the vulnerable criteria outlined above will not be considered eligible for DHP as the Council expects households to consider their income and expenditure when sourcing new accommodation. - 3.31 The Council will however consider a DHP for up to 6 months in the above instance where the customer can show there was no other suitable alternative accommodation or that they expect their circumstances to change in this period.
-In this instance the maximum that will be paid will be £30 DHP per week.
+- 3.30 In the main any household that has taken on a new tenancy, apart from where that accommodation is TA, (as there is limited choice in this accommodation) who does not fulfil the vulnerable criteria outlined above will not be considered eligible for DHP as the Council expects households to consider their income and expenditure when sourcing new accommodation. - 3.31 The Council will however consider a DHP for up to 6 months in the above instance where the customer can show that they had no choice but to move and there was no other suitable alternative accommodation or that they expect their circumstances to change in this period.
+In this instance the maximum that will be paid will be any previous DHP award amount + £30 per week.